-Likewise, by sharing the crash and usage data you encounter in the applications you use with the application developers, you can help them develop their own applications more for users.
+Likewise, by sharing the crash and usage data you encounter in the applications you use with the developers, you can help them develop their applications more for users.

 Screen Time allows parents to have more control of the system over their children of all ages.
-It also allows reviewing the time spent on apps and web pages.
+It also allows to review the time spent on apps and web pages.
 To configure these settings in detail later, click Set Up Later and continue.

-You can select the theme you want to use in your Big Sur system on the Choose Your Look screen.
-Apple has offered users three different theme skins: Light, Dark, and Auto.
+You can select the theme you want to use on your Sonoma system on the Choose Your Look screen.
+Apple has offered users three theme skins: Light, Dark, and Auto.

-If you choose to use the Auto theme, your system’s view will automatically turn light or dark depending on the time zone of the country you live in.
+If you choose to use the Auto view, your system’s view will automatically turn light or dark depending on the time zone of the country you live in.

-For macOS guest machines, you do not need to download the VM Tools ISO file from anywhere.
-Because when you use the Unlocker tool, the VM Tools (Darwin.iso) file will be downloaded to your computer.
+You do not need to download the VM Tools ISO file from anywhere for macOS guest machines.
+Using the Unlocker tool will download the VM Tools (Darwin.iso) file to your computer.